 2011 Selection #17

+Still a lang centerpiece Sing It Loud, her 11th album, have the lines separating hers torch and twang blurred.
+The songs "I Confess" and "Sugar Buzz" dwell within interlocked hands, lingering glances, and endless slow dances.
 The flickering title track shows off lang's unconquerable vocals.
-Sing It Loud isn’t a departure, it is executed excellently however that it doesn't have to break a sweat to seduce its listeners with its affable nature.
+Sing It Loud isn't a departure, it's executed excellently so it doesn't have to break a sweat to seduce its listeners with its affable nature.

 2011 Selection #16